Warfarin

 -

-It is not known whether warfarin passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+It is not known whether warfarin passes into breast milk.
+Watch for signs of bruising or bleeding in the baby if you take this medicine while you are breast-feeding a baby.

 How should I take warfarin?

-Call your doctor if you have any illness with diarrhea, fever, chills, body aches, or flu symptoms.
+Tell your doctor if you are sick with diarrhea, fever, chills, or flu symptoms, or if your body weight changes.

 Wear a medical alert tag or carry an ID card stating that you take warfarin.
-Any doctor, dentist, surgeon, or other medical care provider who treats you should know that you are taking this medication.
-You may need to stop taking the medicine for a short time if you need antibiotics, surgery, dental work, a spinal tap, or spinal anesthesia (epidural).
+Any medical care provider who treats you should know that you are taking this medicine.

 Store at room temperature away from heat, moisture, and light.